pinkkila/stories/guide/cicd-guide.md

     url: jdbc:postgresql://${host}:${port}/${dbname}
 ```

-- ⚠️ Important: Later, when creating the secret in AWS Secrets Manager, the secret name must exactly match what you configure here ('stories_db-secrets').
+- ‼️ Important: Later, when creating the secret in **AWS Secrets Manager**, the secret name must exactly match the one configured here ('stories_db-secrets').
 If you want to use a different name (for example, if your app isn’t called stories), update the name accordingly.